Historic Colorado Wildfire Season Could Impact Drinking Water For Millions

 “In some areas of the fire you see less damage to the soil just because the fire moved through so darn quickly,” Stahla said.

 Stahla said many local water districts are now teaming up to help protect the health of the watershed in the years to come.
-By unifying and prioritizing the health of the water system as a whole, Stahla said the strength of the landscape and watershed can bounce back quicker.
+By unifying and prioritizing the health of the water system as a whole, Stahla said the strength of the landscape and watershed can bounce back more quickly.

 Researchers hope to return to the burn scars in the spring once snow has melted to evaluate next steps.
 Local municipalities are working with the Bureau of Reclamation to expedite the process.